espressif/esp-now/examples/ota/README.md

 http://192.168.0.3:8070/hello-world.bin
 ```

-### Step 4: Flash the OTA example

-When downloading the flash, please firstly use `erase_flash` to erase the entire flash memory (all the remaining data in ota_data partition will be deleted as well), and then write the followings via a serial port:
+When downloading the flash, it's recommend to use `erase_flash` to erase the entire flash memory (all the remaining data in ota_data partition will be deleted as well) for the first time, and then write the followings via a serial port:

 ```shell
 idf.py erase_flash flash
 ```

-### Step 5: Run the OTA example

 When the example on the initiator device starts up, it will:

 1. Connect to the AP with configured SSID and password.
 2. Connect to the HTTP server and download the new image.
-3. Scan ota responders and get responder list.
+3. Scan OTA responders and get responder list.
 4. Send the new image in ESP-NOW data to responders until all responders have finished upgrading or sending times reach CONFIG_ESPNOW_OTA_RETRY_COUNT.

-When the example on the responder device starts up, it will:
-1. Connect to the AP with configured SSID and password.
-2. Create OTA task to receive OTA frames.
-3. Response with OTA information if receives OTA request frame.
-4. Write the image to flash if receives OTA image data.
-If receives all the image, configure the next boot from this image.
-5. If reboot the device, it will run to the new image.

 ## Example Output
 Note that the output, in particular the order of the output, may vary depending on the environment.